 How can Finance encourage more external-orientation?
 They control the agenda of business reviews.
 What if those reviews focussed on market share data rather than profit?
 Surely different conversations would follow, along with different behavior.
 Then imagine if Finance asked for every business case submitted for investment decisions to include evidence to demonstrate its impact on customers.
 It would certainly engender different thinking and calculations.
 What if the organization is too risk averse and wants to encourage leaders to better understand their market, and be prepared to stand up, be accountable and back their judgment by investing in new ways to satisfy the customer?
 Who better placed than the Finance team to help those leaders mitigate the risks and be prepared to back their own judgment?
 The Finance partner is best placed to encourage this through the way they coach business leaders to prepare their budgets.

 “IT” Dimension: Aligning symbols and systems

 Finance controls many of the key processes through which the business is managed: the budgeting process, capital allocation, and the business performance review process.
-If the goal is a more externally-oriented organization, then how can each of these be redesigned to encourage the desired behavior across the organization?
+If the goal is a more externally-oriented organisation, then how can each of these be redesigned to encourage the desired behaviour across the organisation?
 A savvy CFO will figure out how to do this, and, having changed the process, will then notice how performance goes up because people are focussing on the right things in the right way.
 For example, in the monthly business review dashboard, Finance can include metrics which reinforce the target culture, such as Net Promoter Scores, or the number of new customers acquired.
 Finance can change the budgeting process to encourage more empowerment or more cross-business collaboration.
-Just insisting that product and customer people review each other’s targets to encourage alignment will change behavior.
+Just insisting that product and customer people review each other’s targets to encourage alignment will change behaviour.